 Some of the best places to eat dessert in Hanoi

-Being the dessert addict that I am, I had to recommend some awesome desserts and cute cafes worth visiting!
+Being the dessert addict that I am, I had to recommend some excellent desserts and cute cafes worth visiting!

 Good food in Hanoi to try #1: Kem Tràng Tiền ice cream